microsoft/rnx-kit/packages/golang/README.md

 The Go execution task looks for the named binary in ./bin and executes it with an optional set of arguments.

+### Pre-requisites

+Windows 10 in a minimum requirement.
+This package uses `tar` which ships with that version of Windows.

 ### Build Tasks

 The three functions are task factories.
 They each return a function that you can